Overview

 Key Concepts by Parameter

-Parameter: Features selection
+Parameter: Features Selection

 Some geological data layers that have missing data within the AOI rectangle will have some interpolated data.
-VRIFY will also predict new data based on other relevant data to improve accuracy of rasterization.
+VRIFY AI will also predict new data based on other relevant data to improve accuracy of rasterization.

 Point data, like geochemistry sampling points, will be rasterized using an AI-driven interpolation method.